bluewoods127/DB-2025/README.md

 > **Note:** The environment defined in `environment.yaml` is used for most parts of the paper.

-For the **RGG baseline** (which uses JAX), we created a separate environment to avoid interference with the main models.
+For the **RGG baseline** (which uses JAX for Vila reward), we created a separate environment to avoid interference with the main models.

 ---